Code-Institute-Submissions/Jernskegg-Jernskegs-art/README.md

 # Design and planning

+## Bussiness model

+  I've tried to employ a where I can uppload my picture, and then sell them for user to use them with having to atribute me, Aswell being able to take requests, Which I left Free for now till the requests rack up as a "spead the word" method.

 ## python

 Python is an easy and basic programming language, but it is powerful with libraries to bring out capabilities to use in multiple